Tobacco Free Ireland Programme

 - Better programme management

 The National Tobacco Free Ireland Programme Team in conjunction with the TFIPG will devise a 4 year National Implementation Plan.
-The programme team will drive, co-ordinate and support the delivery of the National Implementation Plan.
+The programme team and implementation group will drive, co-ordinate and support the delivery of the National Implementation Plan.
 This team is managed by the Programme Lead.